How to Take Off

 Equipment Check and Connection:

-Before the flight, the pilot spreads the paraglider wing, arranges the lines, and securely connects the passenger to themselves with the harness (seat). -
+Before the flight, the pilot opens the paraglider wing, arranges the lines, and securely connects the passenger to the harness (seat). -

 Wind Check:

-The passenger is asked to take a short and balanced run.
+The passenger is asked to run a short, steady pace.

 The parachute opens upwards, and after a few steps, your feet leave the ground.
 The flight begins.